ghost-coin/ghost-legacy/doc/README.md

-Particl Core
+Ghost Core
 =============

 Setup
 ---------------------
-Particl Core is the original Particl client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Particl transactions, which requires a few gigabytes of disk space.
+Ghost Core is the original Ghost client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Ghost transactions, which requires a few gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Particl Core, visit [particl.io](https://particl.io/downloads/).
+To download Ghost Core, visit [ghostbymcafee.com](https://ghostbymcafee.com/downloads/).

 Running
 ---------------------
-The following are some helpful notes on how to run Particl Core on your native platform.
+The following are some helpful notes on how to run Ghost Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/particl-qt` (GUI) or
+- `bin/ghost-qt` (GUI) or
 - `bin/ghostd` (headless)

 ### Windows

-Unpack the files into a directory, and then run particl-qt.exe.
+Unpack the files into a directory, and then run ghost-qt.exe.

 ### macOS

-Drag Particl Core to your applications folder, and then run Particl Core.
+Drag Ghost Core to your applications folder, and then run Ghost Core.

 ### Need Help?

-* See the documentation at the [Particl Wiki](https://particl.wiki/start) for help and more information.
+for help and more information.
-* Ask for help on [#particl](https://riot.im/app/#/room/#particl:matrix.org) on Riot.
-* Ask for help on [Discord](https://discord.me/particl).
+* Ask for help on [Discord](https://discord.gg/Pjbme6v).

 Building
 ---------------------
-The following are developer notes on how to build Particl Core on your native platform.
+The following are developer notes on how to build Ghost Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)